-After three days, on April 22 at 8 pm, they recognized a drone flying behind them.
+After three days, on April 22 at 8 pm, they state that they recognized a drone flying behind them.
 At that point, they were in a forest close to the highway A3, an around two to three hour walk from ‘parking number three’, Rastovica rest station.

 They asked everyone to sit down in one line and to put all their personal belongings, e.g. their phones, money, food, energy drinks in front of them.